Kirscher/ResultAthle/README.md

 ## Features Under Development

 We are continuously working to improve ResultAthle and add new features.
 Here are some of the features that are currently under development:

+- **WebApp:** we are developing a web application version of ResultAthle.
+This webapp will provide users with the flexibility to access and analyze race results from [bases.athle](https://bases.athle.fr/).

 - **Advanced Scraping Functions:** We are in the process of enhancing our web scraping capabilities to provide a more robust and sophisticated data extraction process.
 This will allow us to gather more detailed and comprehensive data from athletics competitions.